An Empirical Study on Challenges for LLM Application Developers: RQ2: Difficulty Level Analysis

 \section{RQ2: Difficulty Level Analysis}

+As described in Section~\ref{sec:methodology}, we evaluate the difficulty level of LLM-related questions from three different perspectives.

-Fig.~\ref{Fig:RQ2} illustrates the number of posts with different numbers of replies.
-We further calculate the proportion of posts with different numbers of replies among all posts, and the results show that 54\% of questions receive fewer than three replies, while only 10\% receive more than ten replies.
+First, we use Fig.~\ref{Fig:RQ2} to show the number of posts with different numbers of replies.
+The results show that 54\% of questions receive fewer than three replies, while only 10\% receive more than ten replies.
 This suggests that questions related to LLM development are generally challenging to resolve.
+However, we acknowledge that using the number of replies as a metric for assessing question difficulty has its limitations.
+For example, a greater number of responses to a question might suggest that reaching an agreement requires discussions from multiple developers or several iterations.
+On the other hand, questions with fewer replies could be simpler to solve, leading to less discussion.

+Then, we examine the proportion of posts with an accepted solution.
+Fig.~\ref{Fig:RQ2pro} illustrates the percentage of posts that have an accepted solution.
+From these statistical results, we find that only 8.98\% of the posts have accepted solutions.
+The relatively low acceptance rate suggests that these questions are generally more difficult to resolve.
+Moreover, a low acceptance rate may indicate that the quality assurance mechanism of the community's posts is relatively immature compared to more established developer Q\&A platforms like Stack Overflow, where accepted solutions are marked more frequently.

+Finally, we analyze the time required to receive the first reply.
+This metric offers additional insight into the complexity of the questions, as a longer response time may indicate that the question is more difficult to address.
+Fig.~\ref{Fig:RQ2interval} presents the average response time of questions with the replies for each subforum.
+As shown in this figure, most posts have a relatively long response time (approximately between 147 hours and 278 hours for different subforums), suggesting that many of these questions are challenging or that they require more time for developers to give a response.

-We summarize potential reasons as follows.
+Based on the above results from three different perspectives, we summarize potential reasons as follows.
 First, the new and complex technological domains of LLM require deep expertise and skills from developers.
 This scarcity of qualified professionals results in limited responses.
 Second, the rapid evolution of LLM technology often leaves issues unresolved, leading to fewer available answers.
 Finally, the lack of comprehensive documentation and tailored support resources makes it difficult to address diverse developer needs, prolonging the resolution process for many questions.

-\finding{2}{ \textbf{Finding 2.} Problems related to LLM development often face challenges in receiving immediate and sufficient replies.
-This highlights potential areas for improvement within the community and among LLM providers in offering more effective assistance.}
+\finding{2}{ \textbf{Finding 2.} Problems related to LLM development often face challenges in receiving immediate, sufficient, and even accepted replies.
+This highlights potential directions for the community and LLM vendors to offer more effective support.}